cneud/scape-tavernahadoop-demonstrator/README.md

 Hadoop Jobs using the Taverna Server.

-The `tavernahadoop-webgui` is the web gui application which can be deployed to an Apache Tomcat Web Application Server (tested on version 6.26 and 7.0.32).
+The `tavernahadoop-webgui` is the web gui application which can be deployed to an Apache Tomcat Web Application Server  (deployment has been tested on versions 6.26 and 7.0.32).

 The `tavernaserver-restclient` is a generic REST client including a client for the Taverna Server 2.4 which is available for download at